PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 Updates
 --------

-To manually see whether there is a more recent version of PCT available for download, click on "Help" / "Check for updates...".

 To be automatically notified of new versions of PCT or any other major news that is relevant to all users, please sign up for the PCT mailing list,